Research Transparency

 How We Handle Your Data

-Every dataset passes through Warren's five-stage data processing pipeline.
-Every transformation is logged in a structured audit trail.
-No data imputation is performed -- we never fill in missing responses or infer answers on behalf of participants.
+Every dataset passes through Warren's data cleaning pipeline at the point of import.
+Every transformation is logged in a structured audit trail that records the original value, the new value, the reason, a confidence score, and whether a human reviewer could override it.
+We do not perform data imputation.
+We never fill in missing responses or infer answers on behalf of participants.

 1. Row-Level Validation